Nitinkumar2905/BingeWatch/README.md

 # BingeWatch

-### A web application to watch movies with paying any fee.
+### A web application to watch movies without paying any fee.